 It’s no secret that the last two months have fundamentally reshaped the nature of work.
 Whether your team is back in the office, still remote, or somewhere in between, relying on old tactics to engage and motivate your employees can at times fall on deaf ears.

-Since launching Weekly Goals in mid-April, we have noticed a few specific adjustments that highly productive teams have incorporated in their week to make a difference.
+After working with several growth stage companies, we have noticed a few specific adjustments that highly productive teams have incorporated in their week to make a difference.
 Here are three quick insights you can start incorporating today that will keep your team on track, aligned, and excited to dive into work this week.

 1. Building a Weekly Rhythm for Accountability